BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 #### TEST-004 IMU vibe check
-~~This test check if IMU brings good vibe for the robot :sunglasses:~~ This test check for linear accelaration's affect on angular infomation.
+~~This test check if IMU brings good vibe for the robot :sunglasses:~~ External factors like vibrations can affect IMU reading.
+And withing the robot there are some inheritent vibrations resulting from motor control and opearations.
+This test check for IMU system's ability to filter and offeset the linear accelaration's affect on angular infomation.
 Check for motor control pwm requency or load switching freqency from the near by subsystems that is within the sensor's bandwidth.

 <u>Test Procedure:</u>
 1. Zero IMU location, set test chamber to room temp, RS-422 link to direct connection.